bibek12345/DIPC/CloudWorkshop_DIPC_300.md

 		{YOUR_PASSWORD} - This is the password of the login you use to log into Oracle Cloud/DIPC server
 	```
 8. New directories will be created, to look at them execute: ls
-9. We will take a look at the configuration file (agent.properties) and we will change the port in which this agent will talk to DIPC
+9. We will take a look at the configuration file (agent.properties) and we will change the port in which this agent will talk to DIPC.
+Move to the configuration directory, execute: cd /home/oracle/dipcagent/dicloud/agent/dipcagent001/conf
-10. Open the editor, select “Applications > Accessories > Editor” from the top left corner of the screen
+10. Open the file: vi agent.properties
 ![](images/300/image300_9.png)
-11. Click on “Open” then “Other Documents”
+11. Using the arrows move your cursor to parameter "agentPort=7005", on top of the second zero (0)
 ![](images/300/image300_10.png)
-12. Browse to “/home/oracle/dipcagent/dicloud/agent/dipcagent001/conf/agent.properties”
+12. Change the port to 7010, type "cw", then "10" and finally press the ESC key
 ![](images/300/image300_11.png)
-13. Modify agent port "agentPort" in parameter file "agent.properties" to 7010
+13. Save your changes, type ":" then "x" and press the ENTER key
 ![](images/300/image300_12.png)
-14. Save and close.
-Click on “Save” button then on "Close" icon (top right corner)

 ### Start the Agent
-1. We will move to the directory with the necessary commands to start the agent; execute: cd agent/dipcagent001/bin
+1. We will move to the directory with the necessary commands to start the agent; execute: cd /home/oracle/dipcagent/dicloud/agent/dipcagent001/bin
 2. We will start the agent by executing:
 nohup ./startAgentInstance.sh &
 3. Your agent is now running.
-Go back to Firefox and look the “Agent” screen in DIPC
+Inside the DIPC server and navigate to the "Agents" screen; look at the new remote agent you have started
 ![](images/300/image300_14.png)